 How to choose the best airline rewards program for you

-Here are some questions to consider when choosing an airline rewards program for your travel needs.
+Here are some considerations when choosing an airline rewards program for your travel needs.

 - What airlines are available?

-Choose a rewards program you can easily use and make the most out of.
+Choose a rewards program you can easily use and get the best advantages.

 - How many airline partners do they have?